slietar/aiodrive/readme.md

 ## Features

-- **`AutoTerminatedTaskGroup`** – A task group that automatically terminates
-- **`BackgroundExecutor`** – A class that runs tasks in a separate thread, each with a dedicated lifetime. when the current task is cancelled.
+- **`BackgroundExecutor`** – A class that runs tasks in a separate thread, each with a dedicated lifetime.
 - **`Button`** – A synchronization primitive similar to `asyncio.Event` but that resets immediately after being set, useful for triggering waiters.
 - **`Latch`** – A synchronization primitive similar to `asyncio.Event` but that